D: You know, it’s a crab-eat-crab world out there, Yaël.

-But how do they know when to hide?
+D: How do they know when to hide?
 When they see a predator coming?

 Y: Not quite.
 The waters where mud crabs live -- estuaries in Georgia for example -- are very murky.
 I don’t think sight is part of the equation.
 The sense the mud crabs use is smell: their own underwater version.
 Small hairs on their antennae, which, when swept back and forth, can detect chemical scents in the water around them.

 D: Such as the scent of danger.